 1 pound of ground pork (I used turkey for lower calories)

 1 small yellow onion (thinly sliced and chopped)

 2 cloves garlic (minced)

-1 pound or a medium head of napa or bok choy cabbage (Chiffonade into strips)
+1 large head of napa or bok choy cabbage (Chiffonade into strips)

 8 oz of fresh bean sprouts